shane0/shane0.github.io/docs/dzogchen.md

 taught the following steps to help cultivate the experience of non-dual awareness:

-- [Calm the mind](shamatha.md): Begin by practicing mindfulness and calm abiding meditation to still the mind and cultivate inner peace.
+- [Calm the mind](shamatha.md): Begin by practicing MINDFULNESS and calm abiding meditation to still the mind and cultivate inner peace.
 - [Cultivate insight](vipassana.md): Develop insight into the nature of reality through the study of Buddhist teachings, and through the practice of analytical meditation, which helps to break down our dualistic concepts.
 - Cultivate devotion: Cultivate devotion to a teacher, deity, or enlightened being, which helps to create a connection to the non-dual reality and provide a source of inspiration.
 - Cultivate the practice of Dzogchen: Practice the teachings of Dzogchen, which are designed to help cultivate non-dual awareness directly.